openhab/openhab-addons/bundles/org.openhab.binding.mcd/README.md

 This binding allows you to send sensor events from your openHAB environment to the cloud application Managing Care Digital (MCD) by [C&S Computer und Software GmbH](https://www.managingcare.de/).

+MCD is the platform for inpatient and outpatient nursing services.
+Our REST API allows you to send a variety of sensor events to the system and thus being able to connect your Ambient Assisted Living (AAL) or smart home environment to the documentation software of your nursing service.

+Please note that a valid account is needed to access MCD and the Sensor API.

 ## Supported Things

 There are two supported things: **MCD Bridge** and **MCD Sensor Thing**.

+## Discovery

+Discovery is not supported.

+## Binding Configuration

+No binding configuration required.

 ## Thing Configuration